Medicare – FAQs

 CMS allows all Medicare Part D plans to reach out to Medicare participants, beginning October 15th of each year.
 Other Medicare Part D plans may contact you to encourage enrollment in their plan during this time, thereby disenrolling you from the EUTF or HSTA VB Medicare Prescription Drug plan or Kaiser Permanente Senior Advantage medical and prescription drug plan, as applicable.
 EUTF does not share information about you with other non-EUTF Medicare Part D plans.

+Please notify the EUTF in writing once you have enrolled in another Medicare Part D plan.
 If you enroll in a non-EUTF Medicare Part D plan, you will be disenrolled from the EUTF or HSTA VB Medicare Part D plan or the Kaiser Senior Advantage plan as applicable because Medicare allows you to enroll in only one Medicare Part D plan.
 If you are enrolled in the HSTA VB plans, you will also be disenrolled from the medical, vision, and chiropractic plans which are bundled with the HSTA VB prescription drug plan.
+The same applies to your spouse/partner if they choose to enroll in another Medicare Part D drug plan.

 All Medicare Part D plans must offer a minimum coverage to meet the Standard Medicare Part D plan requirements.
 The EUTF and HSTA VB Medicare Part D plans (e.g., the prescription drug plan administered by SilverScript and the Kaiser Senior Advantage plan) exceed this minimum by offering participants: